Sovereign-Labs/sovereign-sdk/examples/demo-prover/host/benches/README.md

 * We can run this on different kinds of workloads to gauge the efficiency of different parts of the code

 ## Result
+* Standard hash function patched with risc0/rust_crypto
+* Signature verification currently NOT patched (TBD)
+* Signature verification takes about 60% of the total cycles
 ```
 Block stats